 Here is what you can do to help animals:

-Over 99% of the cruelty to animals in Canada occurs at the hands of the
+Over 99 percent of cruelty to animals in Canada occurs at the hands of the

-Since our diets are the leading root cause of animal abuse, this is the best place to start helping animals -- by choosing kindness over cruelty every time we eat.
+Since our diets are the leading root cause of animal abuse, this is the best place to start helping animals: choosing kindness over cruelty every time we eat.

 By adopting a diet free of animal products, you can spare the lives of dozens of land animals and countless aquatic animals each year.
-That adds up to thousands during a lifetime.
+That adds up to thousands of animals during a lifetime.

 Of course, adopting new habits can be challenging at first.
 Although some people become vegan overnight, most people look at becoming vegetarian or vegan as a process, and take time to develop new eating habits.

-After you've been vegetarian or vegan for a while, you may notice that people start asking you a lot of questions such as:
+After you've been vegetarian or vegan for a while, you may notice that people start asking you a lot of questions such as the following: